lfrei/kafka-training/training-environment.md

 c07f7bb51a12   confluentinc/cp-server:6.2.1                 "/etc/confluent/dock…"   9 days ago   Up 5 days             0.0.0.0:9092->9092/tcp, 0.0.0.0:9101->9101/tcp   broker
 431c9064af8f   phpmyadmin/phpmyadmin                        "/docker-entrypoint.…"   9 days ago   Up 5 days             0.0.0.0:8085->80/tcp
 ```
-In addition, you can visit http://localhost:8080/ and check if everything  is running appropriately.
+In addition, you can visit http://localhost:8080/ and check if akHQ is running appropriately if you see the node here http://localhost:8080/ui/docker-kafka-server/node.

 ## akHQ